AshHuHK/RFMfold/readme.md

 4.  **Generate Probability Matrices**

     For each base model (`method1`, `method2`, etc.), run its prediction on your entire training and validation datasets.
 Save each output as a 2D probability matrix in `.npy` format.
 The filename of the `.npy` file must match the name of the corresponding sequence file.
-For rnafm predictions, run
+For example run
     ```
-    python run_fm_ss.py --input_dir ./my_fasta_files/
+    python3 infer_ss_batch.py --input_dir ./data/val/fasta --ss_feature_dir ./ss_fea/val
     ```
-    results will be save in ss_fea/rnafm, change the fm weights if needed.
+    results will be save in ss_fea/val.

 5.  **Configure the Training Script**